 Cookies and web analytics

 When you visit our Sites, there’s certain information that’s recorded which is generally anonymous information and does not reveal your identity.
+We use this information to analyze the performance of our Sites and improve the user experience.
 The kinds of information gathered include:

-3. the name of your internet service provider is sometimes captured depending on the configuration of your ISP connection;
+- the name of your internet service provider, which is sometimes captured depending on the configuration of your ISP connection;

-9. the website which referred you to our Sites; and
+- the website that referred you to our Sites; and

 How long we keep your personal information

 We retain personal information for as long as is necessary to provide the services to you, and to comply with our legal obligations.
 If you no longer want us to use your personal information, you can request that we erase your personal information.
 Please note that if you request the erasure of your personal information we will retain information from deleted accounts as necessary for our legitimate business interests, to comply with the law, prevent fraud, collect fees, resolve disputes, troubleshoot problems, assist with investigations, enforce the terms of service and take other actions permitted by law.
 The information we retain will be handled in accordance with this policy.

 RedRover contracts with industry leading technology companies who provide enterprise level security for our network and cloud software services.
 RedRover uses SSL encryption on its websites, donation pages, and payment processing.
 Administrative access to our donor databases is limited to very few RedRover administrators with dual-factor authentication required for every sign-in.
 RedRover uses commercially reasonable administrative, technical, personnel and physical measures to safeguard information in its possession against loss, theft and unauthorized use, disclosure or modification.
 Please be aware that, despite our best efforts, no security measures are perfect or impenetrable.

 Location of data